 If you open up your closet right now, there’s probably at least one item in there that pays tribute to Coco Chanel’s classic vision.
-Yes, we’re talking to the men, too.
 The Parisian visionary created a-less-is-more mode and brought modern sophistication to the forefront in an era in which lace and floral puffy garments adorned every piece of the body.
 Her signature styles continue to be celebrated long after her death and have inspired designers such as Tom Ford, Prada, Helmut Lang, Derek Lam, Oscar de la Renta, and Donna Karan.

 Today, the Chanel brand is the epitome of luxury, high class, and ultimate beauty, but during Coco’s upbringing extravagance was far from her reality.
-On what would have been her 130th birthday, we take a look back at the iconic designer, her controversial past, and her exquisite fashion sense that is perfectly timeless.
+Here's a look back at the iconic designer, her controversial past, and her exquisite fashion sense that is perfectly timeless.